tirmisula/tirmisula.github.io/content/posts/exponential-family-distribution.md

 \end{align*}
 $$

-## Relationship between log-partition function and sufficient statistic
+## Log-partition function and sufficient statistic

 Given a exponential family distribution, we have: